ErickKS/cycle-x/README.md

 ## 📚 Project

 <p>
-Academic project developed to solve a problem proposed by the Porto company, emphasizing that this is still the third sprint (3/4) of Web Development in this challenge.</p>
+Academic project developed to solve a problem proposed by the Porto company.</p>
-<p>The project aimed to automate the bike insurance hiring process, allowing customers to conduct remote inspections, making this process more intuitive.</p>
+<p>The objective of this project is to create a digital solution for the bike product's customer to conduct online inspections at the time of purchase, without the need for human intervention in the process.</p>

 <br/>